-Since there is no federal pool fence law in the U.S. many states and cities have created their own individual pool fence laws for backyard protection.
-However The Association of Pool & Spa Professionals has developed a model barrier code for residential swimming pools, hot tubs, and spas; this code has been approved by the American National Standards Institute.
+Since there is no federal pool fence law in the U.S. many states and cities have created their own individual pool fence regulations for backyard protection.
+However, The Association of Pool & Spa Professionals has developed a model barrier code for residential swimming pools, hot tubs, and spas; this code has been approved by the American National Standards Institute.

 These fence regulations are the following:

 - The fence must be a minimum of 48″ tall (or taller, depending on the distance between horizontal rails).